roseengineering/usbwatch/README.md

 ### Three Modes of Operation.

 The tool provides three modes of operation.
 It can be invoked 1) on the command line, 2) as a REST server, or 3) as a INDI astronomical remote control server.
-For example to list USB devices using REST I can run:
+For example to list USB devices using REST I ran:

 ```
 $ curl http://luna.local/